noritaketakamichi/AIPhotoGenerator/README.md

 An AI-powered photo generation application that allows users to create personalized AI models from their photos.
 Upload 4 photos to train a custom model, then use text prompts to generate new images in your style.
 Features Google authentication and a credit-based system powered by Stripe.

+## Current Status

+The application is functional with all core features implemented.
+There are some TypeScript type definition issues that need to be addressed in a future update, but they don't affect the runtime functionality of the application.

 ## Features

 - Personalized AI Model Creation